knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsAppleApi.md

 <a name="verifyapplereceipt"></a>
 # **VerifyAppleReceipt**
-> string VerifyAppleReceipt (ModelApplyPaymentRequest request)
+> string VerifyAppleReceipt (ApplyPaymentRequest request)

 Pay invoice with Apple receipt